Stefan Aust: Early life and education

 Aust was born in Stade, Lower Saxony as son of the farmer Reinhard Aust and his wife Ilse, born Hartig.
 Together with four siblings he grew up on a small dairy farm which his family ran until the early 1960s.
-His father emigrated to America at the age of 18 and returned to Germany in the summer of 1939.
+His father immigrated to America at the age of 18 and returned to Germany in the summer of 1939.
 His grandfather was a merchant and shipowner.

 Aust graduated from high school at the Athenaeum in Stade and gained his first journalistic experience working for the local school newspaper "Wir", through which he also got to know the journalist Henryk M. Broder.
 Aust dropped out of business studies after a few weeks.